crim-ca/weaver/docs/source/processes.rst

 In more details, when an |exec-req-name|_ request is received, `Weaver` will analyse any file references in the specified inputs and try to match them against specified :term:`Data Source` configuration.
-When a match is found and that the corresponding :ref:`file_reference_types` indicates that the reference is located remotely in a known :term:`Data Source` provider that should take care of its processing, `Weaver` will attempt to |deploy-req-name|_ the targeted :term:`Process` (and the underlying :term:`Application Package`) followed by its remote execution.
+When a match is found and that the corresponding :ref:`file_ref_types` indicates that the reference is located remotely in a known :term:`Data Source` provider that should take care of its processing, `Weaver` will attempt to |deploy-req-name|_ the targeted :term:`Process` (and the underlying :term:`Application Package`) followed by its remote execution.
 It will then monitor the :term:`Job` until completion and retrieve results if the full operation was successful.